 How to Use a Marijuana Tincture

-Once you know what type of product you’re using, and oil-based or alcohol-based tincture, it’s time to decide how to use it.
+Once you know what type of product you’re using, you must decide how to use it.

 Here are the most popular consumption methods, but remember, it is most important to pick one based on your personal preference.